Ozone Season Nitrogen Oxides Figures

-- 22 states had emissions below their CSAPR 2019 allowance budgets, collectively by about 80,000 tons.
-One state (Mississippi) exceeded their 2019 state level budget by about 1,800 tons.
+- 21 states had emissions below their CSAPR 2020 allowance budgets, collectively by about 113 thousand tons.
+Two states (Mississippi and Missouri) exceeded their 2020 state level budget by about 7,400 tons total.

 Ozone Season NOₓ Emission Rates

-- Emissions have decreased dramatically since 2005, due in large part to greater use of control technology, primarily on coal-fired units, and increased generation at natural gas-fired units, which emit less NOₓ emissions than coal-fired units.
+- Emissions have decreased dramatically since 2005, due in large part to greater use of control technology, primarily on coal-fired units, and increased generation at natural gas-fired units, which emit less NOₓ emissions per unit of electricity than coal-fired units.

 - CSAPR refers to both the CSAPR and the CSAPR Update program since 2017.